Ozafy/Altinator/README.md

 - Activity shows when you last logged in, mails between alts, auctions,...
 - Gear shows a table of all currently equipped gear
 - Search allows you to search all of your alts bags and banks
+- Attunements shows all available attunements and keys

 You can open the addon using the minimap icon or by typing "/alt".
 You can open the options using the default blizzard options panel or by typing "/alt o".